 ReadOutLoud Text to Speech Reader

 ReadOutLoud is a freeware text to speech reading program you can use to read aloud and listen to text you copy from anywhere, including emails, word processor documents, .pdf files or the internet.
 Like all free text to speech programs I am aware of, it uses the Microsoft default voice (Anna or Mark) that comes with Windows, as other more sophisticated voices cost about $35.00 per voice to buy.
 ReadOutLoud, however, unlike any other free text to voice program I know of, has a front end to Anna and Mark that greatly improves their pronunciation, especially of heteronyms, words that are spelt the same but pronounced differently.
 Our 'educated Anna,' while perhaps not as suave as her expensive sisters, is just as good at pronunciation, if not better.
 Certainly, there is a long list of words 'educated Anna' pronounces correctly that her aristocratic siblings get wrong, and this greatly enhances the listening experience.
 ReadOutLoud is also easy to use.
-At its simplest you can just highlight the text you want read, from any source, and click one button to read it aloud.
+At its simplest you can just highlight the text you want read, from any source, and click the 'Read Hilighted' button button to read it aloud.
 You can select multiple pages in Acrobat Reader, and most other apps, with 'Shift + PgDn'.
 For instance, to select five pages to read, click where you want to start, hold down the 'Shift' key and press 'PgDn' five times.
 (Note: when reading .pdf files, in Acrobat Reader and other apps, make sure you check the upper checkbox to avoid pausing after each line.)

 To go straight to the Download Section to download the latest version of ReadOutLoud, please click here.